 “Being a woman and being in school is an inspiration to people.
 Whenever we go out there to talk to girls, [we] let them know there are higher things they can reach for.”

 Joanna’s own inspiration comes from her older sister, Esther.
 She is also a medical student, and won a scholarship to study in Cuba.
 Together they are the first in their family to attend university, and will have the ability to support their parents, siblings and others around them.
 In the future, the sisters hope to found their own hospital.

 “Personally I think I’m making a difference in society because I’ve never really seen a doctor who has a disability, and if there isn’t I want to be the first.”

-Though faced with the “double disadvantage” of her gender and disability, Joanna draws strength from the support network around her - family, friends and her CAMA sisters.
+Though faced with the “double disadvantage” of her gender and disability, Joanna draws strength from the support network around her - family, friends and her ‘sisters’ in the CAMFED Association.
 Shrugging off the doubts and fears she felt as a girl, now, as a confident young woman, she says: “Never be afraid to show the world who you are and what you are made of.”

 Watch Joanna’s CAMFED Instagram takeover